 3. Two Myths: Both Myths require mixed chorus, soloists & a small chamber ensemble.
 The total time of is one hour, 17 minutes & 20 seconds.
 Either myth can be done separately.

-1. The Other Wise Man (The Other Wise Woman): 45 minutes; libretto by the composer after the story by Henry van Dyke; a fourth wise man is prevented from his pilgrimage by various acts of charity; SSAABB, flute, bassoon, harp, hand bells, chorus, actors and narrator; commissioned and performed by The Hancock Church, Lexington, MA, under Donald Maher.
+1. The Other Wise Man (The Other Wise Woman): 45 minutes; libretto by the composer after the story by Henry van Dyke; a fourth wise man is prevented from his pilgrimage by various acts of charity; SSAABB, flute, bassoon, harp, hand bells, chorus, actors and narrator; Dedicated to Donald Maher, and the performers.
+Commissioned and performed by The Hancock Church, Lexington, MA, under Donald Maher.
 William Cavness, narrator.
 Performers included: Meg Weston S; Harriet Chamela, S; Marilyn Briggs, A; the composer Bb; and Isabel Plaster, bassoon.
 Cablecast in Lexington.
 Also performed at The United Parish in Brookline, MA under Peter Kaisarsky.
 Meg Raines, M & the composer Bb, were among the performers.
 Genders & fachs may be changed.
-Narrations & dialogue updated in 2022.
+Narrations & dialogue updated in 2022/23. |

 2. Ritual: 32 minutes & 20 seconds; libretto by Drew Hubbard; Hero (S) learns lessons, faces a demon (T) and receives many gifts (from MAB).
 SAATB with chorus & flute; French horn; and violoncello.
-"Blessings on This House" won first place in the Boston Metro Opera International Composition Competition in the choral music category, & was premiered, along with two additional performances, by BOM.
-See VI/1/1.
-The rest is unperformed.
-First posted for the Inauguration of President Joseph R. Biden and Vice President Kamila Harris on 1/20/21.
-Please click below, to hear this selection, as performed by Carol Millard, soprano, Susan Craft Larson, mezzo-soprano;
+"Blessings on This House" won first place in the Boston Metro Opera International Composition Competition in the choral music category,

 4. Odds and Endings: one hour & 6 minutes long.
 Any of the four may be performed alone.
 "Angst Wagon" (5 minutes) by Rolv Yttrehus may be performed anywhere in the first half, except before Kali.
 It also does not fit in Part II.